ICD-11 code : 6A60.1;

 the episode.
 A manic episode is an extreme mood state lasting at least one week unless

-shortened by a treatment intervention characterized by euphoria, irritability, or
+shortened by a treatment intervention characterised by euphoria, irritability, or

 expansiveness, and by increased activity or a subjective experience of increased energy,